microsoft/aitour-exploring-cutting-edge-models/src/04.CloudNativeRAG/Readme.md

-## Demo-03 : Cloud Native RAG Solutions with Phi-3
+## Demo 4 : Cloud Native RAG Solutions with Phi-3

 Using Cloud Native Solutions with Phi-3, including .NET Aspire, Semantic Kernel and RAG